 Once a resource is stored in a cache, it could theoretically be served by the cache forever.
 Caches have finite storage so items are periodically removed from storage.
 This process is called cache eviction.
 On the other side, some resources may change on the server so the cache should be updated.
-As HTTP is a client-server protocol, servers can't contact caches and clients when a resource change; they have to communicate an expiration time for the resource.
-Before this expiration time, the resource is fresh; after its expiration time, the resource is stale.
-Eviction algorithms often privileges fresh resources over stale resources.
-Note that a stale resource is not evicted or ignored; when the cache receives a request for a stale resource, it forwards this requests with a
+As HTTP is a client-server protocol, servers can't contact caches and clients when a resource changes; they have to communicate an expiration time for the resource.
+Before this expiration time, the resource is fresh; after the expiration time, the resource is stale.
+Eviction algorithms often privilege fresh resources over stale resources.
+Note that a stale resource is not evicted or ignored; when the cache receives a request for a stale resource, it forwards this request with a

-If-None-Match to check if it isn't in fact still fresh.
+If-None-Match to check if it is in fact still fresh.
 If so, the server returns a

 304 (Not Modified) header without sending the body of the requested resource, saving some bandwidth.